 Whitening is gentle and safe when supervised by your dentist.
 In fact, dentist-supervised whitening has been done for nearly a century, but has increased in popularity in recent years as yellowed teeth are becoming less and less acceptable, both socially and professionally.
-There are many different kinds of whitening, the two most common are bleaching trays and in office bleaching.
-The first step regardless of which method chosen, is for the dentist to check your teeth and gums to make sure that you are a good candidate for this procedure and begin treatment in good dental health.
+There are many different kinds of whitening, the two most common are bleaching trays and in-office bleaching.
+The first step, regardless of which method is chosen, is for the dentist to check your teeth and gums to make sure that you are a good candidate for this procedure and can begin treatment in good dental health.

-With bleaching trays you will see results usually within two-three days of starting the whitening process.
+With bleaching trays you will see results usually within two to three days of starting the whitening process.
 The complete process normally takes 2 weeks, but treatment times will vary depending on the sources, type and depth of discoloration.
 The dentist will take an impression of your teeth in order to provide you with a custom-fit plastic tray designed to hold the bleaching gel next to your teeth.
-Some patients might feel an increased sensitivity to cold foods during the whitening process, but this sensitivity ends a two-three days after treatment is completed.
+Some patients might feel an increased sensitivity to cold foods during the whitening process, but this sensitivity ends about two to three days after treatment is completed.

-With in office bleaching you will see results immediately and the process is completed in one appointment.
+With in-office bleaching you will see results immediately and the process is completed in one appointment.
 The dentist applies a gel to your teeth that is then light activated.
-This process is repeated as needed to get the desired shading.
+This process is repeated as needed to get the desired shade.
 No follow-up visits are necessary.

 The result can be dramatic, as you can see.